cjsindt/Tortilla/README.md

 I decided to work on the display code first so I could try and see my progress as I worked.
 I started by setting an array of Rectangles of 64x32 to match the size of the CHIP8 screen.
 The actual display is 640x320, so mapping the pixels to the screen is a simple 1:10 ratio.

+I then began writing the code for the each of the instructions.
+I used the spec linked at the top of this file to guide my implementation.
+All comments for each method comes directly from that site, thank you Cowgod.

 ### Accomplishments

 - Display white bars
+- Most instructions written

 ## Feb 16 - Mar 9